Param-Harrison/kidzode/public/courses/pixel-heroes/password_letters.md

 # Random Letter Passwords

-Generate a password with 6 random letters!

-## What to Do
-1. Press Run
-2. Run again for a different password!
+Create a password generator that makes random passwords!
+Press Run, then run it again - you'll get a different password each time!

 ```python
 import random